yixiang-liu/dlnlp_final_project/README.md

 Eng-Fra and Eng-Hun pairs.
 In this part, we compare randomly shuffled Eng-Fra and Eng-Hun pairs with Eng-Fra and Eng-Hun pairs appearing in turn.

 + Yixiang Liu is responsible for the idea genereation, coding and model training.
-+ Zhenyu Guan is responsible for report writing and part of model training.
++ Zhenyu Guan is responsible for report writing, part of coding and part of model training.